Jest code coverage report explained

 Jest code coverage report in your terminal

-yarn test folder/name --coverage --coverageDirectory='coverage'
+yarn test --coverage --coverageDirectory='coverage'

 Jest code coverage report viewed in a web browser